-Changes to the level of access, or for access not previously granted, must be requested from the library in the form of an email from the requestor's department.
-The request must include the individual's name, RIN, start date, end date, and reason for request.
-Departments requesting access prior to the building opening must provide justifications for the request.
-Access to the library prior to the regular opening-time constitutes a security issue and will be approved as deemed appropriate at the discretion of the library.
+For individuals who did not previously have Library access, or who wish to change their level of access, the requestor’s department must send an e-mail to Manager of Public Services for their approval.
+All requests must include the individual's name, their RIN, the start date and end date of their library access, and the reason for the request.
+Departments requesting library access prior to the building’s normal opening time must provide justifications for the request, as such early access constitutes a security issue and will be approved as deemed appropriate at the discretion of the library.

-Designated individuals granted access to the building prior to opening are not to allow anyone else to enter with them.
+Designated individuals who are granted access to Folsom Library prior to the building’s official opening time are not to allow anyone else to enter with them.
 Failure to comply with this policy will result in the loss of early access to the library.

 The Folsom Library's Conference and Fischbach Seminar Rooms are used as meeting spaces for various committees, boards, study groups, and guest lecturers.
 These rooms may be reserved by Rensselaer faculty, staff and Union-recognized student groups.
 Classes normally scheduled through the Registrar may be allowed to use these rooms for a special occasion, but such reservations will be prioritized lower than those for other groups.
 Reservations for these rooms are subject to cancellation as a result of higher level requests.
-Reservations are made by contacting the Library's Administration Office 518-276-8300 (x8300) during regular Institute business hours or by submitting the Rensselaer Libraries: Folsom Room Reservation Request form.
+Reservations are made by contacting the Library's Service Desk, 518-276-8310, during regular Institute business hours or by submitting the Rensselaer Libraries: Folsom Room Reservation Request form.

 Fischbach Seminar Room